-Former Serbo-Croat language was composed by (officially) three dialects: Chakavian, Kajkavian and Shtokavian.
-The last one became standardized literal language for Serbs, Croats, Montenegrins and Muslims/Boshnjaks.
+Former Serbo-Croat language was composed of (officially) three dialects: Chakavian, Kajkavian, and Shtokavian.
+The last one became a standardized literal language for Serbs, Croats, Montenegrins and Muslims/Boshnjaks.
 Shtokavian dialect was/is subdivided into three sub-dialects: Ijekavian (mlijeko = milk), Ikavian (mliko) and Ekavian (mleko).
 Ikavian is not standardized.

 Besides these mentioned, historically, on the territory of Bosnia-Herzegovina have been used and Glagolitic and Greek scripts.

-During the Bosnian-Herzegovinian civil war of 1992–1995 Bosnian-Herzegovinian Serbs tried unsuccessfully to purify their language by elimination of the “Turkish” words.
-However, in many cases it was impossible without creation of new neologisms (ex: čarape=socks, šećer=sugar, pamuk=cotton, etc.).
-It is interesting that common nickname for Bosnian Muslims given by the local Christians, but also and as a group name used by Bosnian-Herzegovinian Muslims to identify themselves, was Turci (the Turks).
-The Bosnian-Herzegovinian Christians used and the term poturice (those who became the Turks, i.e. convertors).
+During the Bosnian-Herzegovinian civil war of 1992–1995 Bosnian-Herzegovinian Serbs tried unsuccessfully to purify their language by elimination the “Turkish” words.
+However, in many cases, it was impossible without the creation of new neologisms (ex: čarape=socks, šećer=sugar, pamuk=cotton, etc.).
+It is interesting that the common nickname for Bosnian Muslims given by the local Christians, but also and as a group name used by Bosnian-Herzegovinian Muslims to identify themselves, was Turci (the Turks).
+The Bosnian-Herzegovinian Christians used and the term poturice (those who became the Turks, i.e. converters).
 The Bosnian-Herzegovinian Muslims, on the other hand, called the real ethnolinguistic Turks (Turkish language speakers) from Anatolia as Turkuše or Turjaši.

 In historical sources the name Bosanski jezik (Bosnian language) is mentioned for the first time in the year of 1300.
 It is true that the earliest Slavonic philologists like P. J. Šafaŕík, J. Dobrovský and J. Kopitar used the term Bosnian language but only as provincial speech of all inhabitants of the Ottoman Pashaluk of Bosnia but not as a language of Bosnians in ethnic term.